Totomosic/Storm/README.md

 ## Installing:
 1. Download or clone this repository (use flag `--recurse-submodules` or `--recursive` to include submodules).
 2. If on windows run the `Scripts/Win-GenProjects.bat` script to generate the Visual Studio 2019 project and solution files.
+3. Download a NNUE from [here](https://tests.stockfishchess.org/nns) and copy into working directory.

 ## Building on Windows:
 1. Run `Scripts/Win-GenProjects.bat` and build the solution using Visual Studio 2019.